viix-ua/tensorflow_xla/README.md

 tensorflow_xla
 ===================
-Tensorflow_xla is c++ standalone library, that based on TensorFlow XLA (linear-algebra level).
+Tensorflow_xla is C++ standalone library for linear algebra & scientific computing.
+Port of tensorflow-xla (linear-algebra level) from tensorflow-framework.

 License and Copyright
 ---------------------